Rhap Salazar: Personal life

-Rhap grew up in the province, living with his mom, dad, older sister, two younger brothers, younger sister, and grandmother.
+Rhap grew up in Pinamalayan, Oriental Mindoro, Philippines, living with his mom, dad, older sister, two younger brothers, younger sister, and grandmother.
 He started singing at the age of 3 and professionally at the age of 7.
 Recognizing his interest in music, Rhap's parents, along with his grandmother, relocated to Metro Manila when he was 9 years old so he could pursue a career in music.
 His grandmother took him to his first professional vocal lessons.

 In school, Rhap loved learning English and became bilingual.

 As he got older, Rhap started providing for his family, paying for his siblings’ schooling and moving his family from the province to Manila.
-Given the limited opportunities in the entertainment industry, he prioritized his career over formal education.
-As a young artist, he had to carefully manage his public image, forcing him to mature quickly.
+Given the limited opportunities in the entertainment industry, he prioritized his career over education.
+He had to carefully manage his public image, forcing him to mature quickly.
 Although he found fulfillment in the entertainment industry, being homeschooled meant missing milestones like prom, college graduation, and traditional teenager experiences.

 When Rhap was 17, he got his first tattoo, a tribute to love, music, and faith, on his wrist.
-In total, he has 12 tattoos.
+In total, he has 13 tattoos.
 One notable tattoo is from the legendary tattoo artist Whang-od.
 Another notable tattoo is his mother’s name in Baybayin on his back.
-On his arms he has three Bind Runes (Health, Vitality, Success), a giraffe, a cat, two androgynous figures kissing, the words “You are loved”, play/pause controls, a rainbow stripe, the Aquarius constellation, and 3 stars.
+On his arms he has three Bind Runes (Health, Vitality, Success), a giraffe, a cat, two androgynous figures kissing, the words “You are loved”, play/pause controls, a rainbow stripe, the Aquarius constellation, 3 stars, and a tribute to his character (the Half and Half Nightingale) from Side Show: The Musical.

 As a young adult, Rhap started learning the ukulele before transitioning to the guitar.
 However, he no longer actively plays either instrument.
 In his 20’s, Rhap also picked up boxing as a hobby.

 While he doesn’t regret prioritizing his career, he acknowledged the personal sacrifices involved.
 He hopes to pursue higher education abroad when the time is right.

-Rhap has a white Pomeranian dog named Blu and one cat.
+Rhap has a white female Pomeranian dog named Blu and a female Munchkin cat named Mini.
 He is left-handed.

 He enjoys traveling all over the world, staying in Singapore, Dubai, Bali, Hong Kong, Redlands, Bangkok, Maldives, London, and Berlin.

 When he settles down, he'll ensure his future children finish their education so that they can enjoy key milestones before they pursue their passions.